Community consultation

 The Budget sets out how we allocate money from rates and other revenue to bring community priorities to life in the 2025-26 financial year and over the next 4 years.

 It’s guided by what 5,000 community members told us in the Boroondara Community Plan 2021-31.
-Next year’s Budget will be based entirely on our new Boroondara Community Plan 2025-35, which is currently being developed.
-We’ve uncovered important focus areas for our community, such as protecting the environment through renewable energy, our tree canopy and supporting biodiversity.
+Next year’s Budget will be based entirely on our new Boroondara Community Plan 2025-35, which is currently being developed with focus areas such as protecting the environment through renewable energy, our tree canopy and supporting biodiversity.

 Our responsible financial planning ensures Council stays in a good financial position to keep delivering the community’s priorities in this budget.
 These include: